Get

 You want to ensure that all your pets’ interactions are positive.
 It’s best to avoid scolding one pet if they’re unfriendly to the other.
 After all, you don’t want your pets to identify the other as the cause of being scolded; that certainly won’t lead to friendlier behavior!

-Instead, if your cat or dog is trying to chase, redirect their behavior or distract them.
+Instead, if your cat or dog is looking anxious or showing a precursor of trying to chase the other, redirect their behavior or distract them.
 When your pets have good meetings where they are calm and friendly, reward them with treats.

 7. Go Slowly

 Keep in mind that getting your cat and dog to bond and get along is a slow process.
 If it’s your cat’s first time around a dog or vice versa, you want to give ample time for them to get used to the other.
-Not giving your pets the appropriate amount of time to become accustomed to each other can lead to one or both of your animals being hurt or never getting along.
+Not giving your pets the appropriate amount of time to become accustomed to each other and pushing interactions too fast can lead to one or both of your animals being hurt or never getting along.

 Cat and dog together on sofa indoors